 Do I need a solicitor?

-You may have a problem at work, with the NHS or social services or in a family matter.
-You can often resolve problems without getting legal advice.
-For example by talking about the problem or making a complaint.
+You may have a problem at work, with the NHS or social services, for example.
+You can often resolve problems without getting legal advice by talking to the people involved or making a complaint.
 But sometimes you might need to speak to a solicitor because:

 - the problem is very important to you,